G

 4. Invest in employee development to boost job satisfaction.

 Landing a new job shouldn't mean the end of an employee's career development and education.
 When employees take advantage of professional development resources, they display increased productivity and job satisfaction.
 Employees want to feel like they're growing in their job rather than just existing.
-By designing a benefits spending account for learning and development initiatives, you can make career advancement one of your organizational goals.
+By designing an LSA for learning and development initiatives, you can make career advancement one of your organizational goals.

 The business world seems to change every day.
 Lessons learned in college or even last year may no longer apply to modern trends.
 Investing in ongoing employee growth is imperative for reducing stress and employee burnout, making employees feel valued and also ensuring you have a skilled and up-to-date workforce.
 With a learning and development spending account, employees can take continuing education courses, pay for learning subscriptions, study a second language, and more.